vishakhmv/Gamefull/README.md

 # 🎮 GameFull

 **GameFull** is a web-based mini-game hub designed to bring together a collection of engaging, interactive, and responsive browser games into one seamless experience.
-It serves as a central arcade where users can easily access and switch between different uniquely styled games.
-Built entirely with HTML, CSS, and JavaScript, GameFull demonstrates clean, responsive design, audio integrations, and custom logic.
+It serves as a central arcade where users can easily access and switch between different uniquely styled games... but beware!
+The hub is also riddled with built-in pranks to troll players, starting right from the **wrong navigation links** on the homepage.
+Built entirely with HTML, CSS, and JavaScript, GameFull demonstrates clean, responsive design, audio integrations, custom logic, and a chaotic sense of humor.

 This repository features the following game collections:
 - **Tic Tac Goo**